luyadev/luya/docs/guide/app-menu.md

 There is also a possibility to inject data into the menu component direct from every part of your web application.
 An item inject gives a module the possibility to add items into the menu Container.

 The most important propertie of the injectItem clas is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
 An item inject contain be done during the eventAfterLoad event to attach at the right initializer moment of the item, but could be done any time.
-To inject an item use the `injectItem` method on the menu Container like below:
+To inject an item use the {{\luya\cms\Menu::injectItem}} method on the menu Container like below:

 ```php
 Yii::$app->menu->injectItem(new InjectItem([